wespl/logical-relations/README.md

 # logical-relations
-Using logical relations to prove strong normalization and semantic type safety for STLC
+An exercise in using logical relations to prove strong normalization and semantic type safety for simply-typed lambda calculus.